samaandrea10/mortgag-dashboard/USER_GUIDE.md

 - View approval and decline probabilities.
 - Evaluate affordability and lending-risk indicators.
 - Review the final model's performance.
+- Explore patterns within the processed HMDA dataset.
 - Examine the variables that most influence predictions.
 - Record verified actual outcomes for controlled model monitoring.
-- Generate a downloadable PDF analysis report.
+- Generate a downloadable professional PDF report.
+- Review the system architecture and academic contribution.

 > **Important:** NOVA is an academic decision-support system.
-> It does not replace formal lender underwriting, legal advice, or an official credit decision.
+> It does not replace formal lender underwriting, legal advice, professional financial advice, or an official credit decision.

 ---

 # Access the Application

 ## Live Application